vertica/vertica-sqlalchemy-dialect/README.md

 Vertica dialect for SQLAlchemy uses the pure-Python DB-API driver vertica-python, to connect a Vertica database and SQLAlchemy applications.

-This repo was forked from a series of chained forks as outlined in the [Acknowledgement](https://github.com/vertica/vertica-sqlalchemy-dialect/ACKNOWLEDGEMENTS).
+This repo was derived from a series of chained forks as outlined in the [Acknowledgement](https://github.com/vertica/vertica-sqlalchemy-dialect/ACKNOWLEDGEMENTS).

+> **Warning**
+> This dialect currently doesn't not have state-of-the-art features and support maybe limited based on Vertica developer ability.
+However, we encourage you to raise a PR to add new feature that may help your SQLAlchemy application.

 ## Prerequisites